northrnrhodes/northrnrhodes/README.md

 - 👋 Hi, I’m @northrnrhodes
 - 👀 I’m interested in becoming a developer
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on pretty much anything!
+I'm new to programming.
+Please help!
 - 📫 How to reach me ...

 <!---